Library

 (uk) Hilary Mantel

-The 10th anniversary of the Booker Prize miracle work "Wolf Hall", the BBC mini-series "Wolf Hall" became popular around the world and won the British Booker Prize and the National Book Critics Circle Award, two top European and American literary awards.
-The most glorious chapter in British history - the Tudor Dynasty under Henry VIII , undercurrents are surging inside and outside the palace, and the Reformation is about to begin.
-A nobody who is born to be a winner, from the son of a blacksmith to the pinnacle of power - with his life as a bet, wandering in the cruel and merciless palace arena, how will his fate end?
-In this dark historical stage, everyone is in danger, and one step could lead to death.
-However, the protagonist Thomas Cromwell is an exception - he is cold and rational, thoughtful, and can maneuver among the monarch, the church, and the nobility with ease; he is considerate and affectionate, and treats his lovers, relatives, and friends with meticulous care and meticulous care.
-"Wolf Hall" takes the divorce case of Henry VIII and Queen Catherine as the starting point.
-With the loss of the Cardinal Archbishop, Queen Catherine is deposed, Henry VIII marries Anne Boleyn and a series of events...
-There are turmoils inside and outside the palace, which finally ends with the death of Thomas More; Cromwell carefully planned and took every step, and finally became the most popular minister.
-The novel takes Cromwell's life and the court of Henry VIII as the main thread, weaving a huge web that reflects the political, religious and economic landscape of England in the early 16th century.
+The original novel of the BBC miniseries "Wolf Hall" won two major European and American literary awards, the Booker Prize and the National Book Critics Circle Award.
+"Wolf Hall" takes the divorce case of Henry VIII and Queen Catherine as the entry point.
+With the loss of the Cardinal Archbishop, Queen Catherine is deposed, Henry VIII marries Anne Boleyn and a series of other events...
+There are turmoils inside and outside the palace, which finally ends with the death of Thomas More; Cromwell carefully planned and worked step by step, and finally became the most popular minister.
+The novel takes Cromwell's life and the court of Henry VIII as the main lines.
+The two lines are intertwined, weaving a huge web that reflects the political, religious and economic landscape of England in the early 16th century.

-The 10th anniversary of the Booker Prize miracle work "Wolf Hall", the BBC mini-series "Wolf Hall" became popular around the world and won the British Booker Prize and the National Book Critics Circle Award, two top European and American literary awards.
-The most glorious chapter in British history - the Tudor Dynasty under Henry VIII , undercurrents are surging inside and outside the palace, and the Reformation is about to begin.
-A nobody who is born to be a winner, from the son of a blacksmith to the pinnacle of power - with his life as a bet, wandering in the cruel and merciless palace arena, how will his fate end?
-In this dark historical stage, everyone is in danger, and one step could lead to death.
-However, the protagonist Thomas Cromwell is an exception - he is cold and rational, thoughtful, and can maneuver among the monarch, the church, and the nobility with ease; he is considerate and affectionate, and treats his lovers, relatives, and friends with meticulous care and meticulous care.
-"Wolf Hall" takes the divorce case of Henry VIII and Queen Catherine as the starting point.
-With the loss of the Cardinal Archbishop, Queen Catherine is deposed, Henry VIII marries Anne Boleyn and a series of events...
-There are turmoils inside and outside the palace, which finally ends with the death of Thomas More; Cromwell carefully planned and took every step, and finally became the most popular minister.
-The novel takes Cromwell's life and the court of Henry VIII as the main thread, weaving a huge web that reflects the political, religious and economic landscape of England in the early 16th century.
+The original novel of the BBC miniseries "Wolf Hall" won two major European and American literary awards, the Booker Prize and the National Book Critics Circle Award.
+"Wolf Hall" takes the divorce case of Henry VIII and Queen Catherine as the entry point.
+With the loss of the Cardinal Archbishop, Queen Catherine is deposed, Henry VIII marries Anne Boleyn and a series of other events...
+There are turmoils inside and outside the palace, which finally ends with the death of Thomas More; Cromwell carefully planned and worked step by step, and finally became the most popular minister.
+The novel takes Cromwell's life and the court of Henry VIII as the main lines.
+The two lines are intertwined, weaving a huge web that reflects the political, religious and economic landscape of England in the early 16th century.

 (uk) Hilary Mantel